 Perry’s message is simple: “You kids have too much to live for than I do, yet I want to live so much.
 So what about you?
 How much do you want to live?”

 Everywhere he goes, Perry Cross gives to others the gift of life.

-What are you doing to work on your vision to have a better future – for you, your team and the organisation you lead?
+What are you doing to work on your vision to have a better future – for you and the team you lead?

 But not successful people.
 Successful people do not quit.

-90% of all those who fail are not actually defeated.
-They simply quit.
-Paul J. Meyer
+“90% of all those who fail are not actually defeated.
+They simply quit.”

 What are you quitting on?
 Why?